masterivanic/Dev-and-it-ressource/Readme.md

 - [Vanna AI](https://github.com/vanna-ai/vanna) - 🤖 Chat with your SQL database 📊.
 Accurate Text-to-SQL Generation via LLMs using RAG 🔄.
 - [LocalAI](https://github.com/mudler/LocalAI) - The free, Open Source alternative to OpenAI, Claude and others
 - [Litgpt](https://github.com/Lightning-AI/litgpt) - 20+ high-performance LLMs with recipes to pretrain, finetune and deploy at scale.
+- [PgAI](https://github.com/timescale/pgai) - A suite of tools to develop RAG, semantic search, and other AI applications more easily with PostgreSQL

 ## Others
 - [Algorithm - Sorted List](https://www.cs.usfca.edu/~galles/visualization/Search.html) - Help you to understand sorted algorithm binary, linear search with visualization.